Diary of a Wimpy Kid: Wrecking Ball: Background

-Themes
+Comments by the author

 Kinney has stated that the theme of the book is "Greg letting go of his childhood home."
 He found that the best way to open the book would be to have Greg clean out his closet and try to sell objects at a yard sale, reflecting him "letting go of his childhood possessions."
 While discussing his overseas book tour, Kinney wrote that he sees the series as "a mirror."
 He explains that the books are popular worldwide because "childhood is universal" and children around the world all "deal with the same kinds of things."

 Reception

 In its first week, Wrecking Ball sold slightly less than 200,000 copies.
-As of 9 February 2020, it has sold over 650,000 copies.
+As of 9 February 2020, it had sold over 650,000 copies.

 Wrecking Ball received generally positive reviews from critics.
 Kirkus Reviews commented that "Readers can still rely on this series to bring laughs."
 Carrie R. Wheadon from Common Sense Media gave the book four out of five stars and praised it for having positive messages.